-The program handbook includes descriptions of the program components and expectations for participants, supervisors and the program coordinator.
-The program is dynamic and responsive to university and participant needs, consequently, program components and details may change in 2020.
+The program handbook includes descriptions of the program components and expectations for participants, supervisors and the program manager.
+The program is dynamic and responsive to university and participant needs, consequently, program components and details may change in 2021.

 - Program activities and events are attended throughout the year.

 - A final celebration is held in November prior to the winter closure.

 - Full-time career employment at UCLA in the following payroll title levels: